 As newspapers scramble to develop new business models and products, four University of Arizona School of Journalism students are helping the Arizona Daily Star find new ways to engage with the community.

-Ava Garcia, a graduating master's student, and junior Rocky Baier have produced "Tu Salud Tucson" ("Your Health Tucson"), a bilingual mobile website with health news and resources for Latinx families.
+Ava Garcia, who recently graduated with a master's degree, and junior Rocky Baier have produced "Tu Salud Tucson" ("Your Health Tucson"), a bilingual mobile website with health news and resources for Latinx families.

 The four conducted more than 100 interviews with the public to develop and hone their projects.
 In turn, the students hope those citizens will spread the word about the products and continue to be sources for feedback and information.